Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <img src="https://i.imgur.com/F7qziom.png" title="Quantum Nox"/>

-## Firefox customizations for a full dark theme, multi-row tabs, custom scrollbar, and more.
+### Firefox customizations for a full dark theme, multi-row tabs, custom scrollbar, and other functions.

-### Since Firefox 69, you have to enable `toolkit.legacyUserProfileCustomizations.stylesheets`
-in `about:config` for userChrome and userContent to be loaded at all as per [bug #1541233](https://bugzilla.mozilla.org/show_bug.cgi?id=1541233#c35).
+#### Since Firefox 69, you have to enable `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config` for userChrome and userContent to be loaded at all as per [bug #1541233](https://bugzilla.mozilla.org/show_bug.cgi?id=1541233#c35).

 If you are on Windows or Linux and only want multirow or any other function that isn't related to the theme (like tabs below, or focus tab on hover), you can use the installers inside the [releases](https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/releases) section.